oblivia-simplex/Narrativity/1_joyce.md

 him.
 I have permitted myself also two specific occasions in time, one exactly situated starting at about 11 a.m. on February 15th.
 1838), one not.
-Between the two is a connection, and my essay is to account for that, to recount it. \"Do not think it coincidental that memory should begin to fail just as taxonomies become a prominent tool for thought.\"
+Between the two is a connection, and my essay is to account for that, to recount it.
+"Do not think it coincidental that memory should begin to fail just as taxonomies become a prominent tool for thought."

 As, I believe Braudel and the Annales school refocused history on the